Slyx737/Alpha-Vantage/README.md

 Note: This key is stored securely and is used to make requests to the Alpha Vantage API on your behalf.

-### Security Best Practices
+## Security Best Practices
 It's important to keep your API key secure as it links your plugin to your Alpha Vantage account.
 Do not share your API key in public spaces like public GitHub repositories or public forum posts.
-If you suspect that your API key might have been compromised, you can always generate a new one from the Alpha Vantage website.
+If you suspect that your API key might have been compromised, you can always generate a new one from the Alpha Vantage website

-## Getting Started (Dev Note - Delete This "Getting Started" Section Before Deploying)
+## Getting Started

-To use this plugin, you'll need to update the following placeholders in the `ai-plugin.json` file:
+To use this interface, you'll need to update the placeholders in the `ai-interface.json` file:

 - `https://your_domain/openapi.json`: Replace this with the URL where you host the `OpenAPI_Plugin_Specification.json` file.

-- `https://your_domain/logo.png`: Replace this with the URL of the logo you want to use for this plugin.
+- `https://your_domain/logo.png`: Replace this with the URL of the logo you want to use for this interface.

-- `support@your_domain.com`: Replace this with the contact email for support related to this plugin.
+- `support@your_domain.com`: Replace this with the contact email for support related to this interface.

-- `https://your_domain/legal`: Replace this with the URL where you host the legal information related to this plugin.
+- `https://your_domain/legal`: Replace this with the URL where you host the legal information related to this interface.

-(~ ~ ~ Only Delete To This Line ~ ~ ~)

 ## Features